zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula - load the phrases this formula is assigned to into the in-memory phrases_related list so
     \-- load_latex_terms
         \-- formula - load the terms shown in the latex format into the in-memory latex_terms list so that
-    \-- load_changes_related
-        \-- formula - load the most recent change log entries of this formula into the in-memory
     \-- load_views_related
         \-- formula - load the views related to this formula into the in-memory views_related list so that
     \-- load_by_id_with_related